Harbaugh, Michigan counting on ex-Ole Miss QB Shea Patterson

 Sean Patterson, a salesman, moved his family south after the mortgage crisis hit more than a decade ago.
 That means Patterson’s path to Ann Arbor included stops in Hidalgo, Texas; Shreveport, Louisiana; Bradenton, Florida and Ole Miss.
 That doesn’t count a short stay this summer working out with the Triple-A Round Rock Express and picking the brains of professional baseball players.
 The Texas Rangers drafted him this year in the 39th round with the 1,169th pick overall, though he hasn’t played baseball since he was a junior in high school.

-Coach Scott Moore was glad to have Patterson at Hidalgo High School, which is a mile from Mexico.
+Coach Scott Ford was glad to have Patterson at Hidalgo High School, which is a mile from Mexico.

 The freshman helped his team go 7-4 and was named MVP of the district, Ford said.